kghamilton89/synthetic-data-generators/README.md

-# synthetic-data-generator
+# Synthetic Data Generators

-Generate synthetic datasets using mostly.ai
+This repository contains a number of synthetic data generation pipelines using tools like [mostly.ai](https://mostly.ai/) and others.